10 Must-Have SEO Skills For High Achievers

 In May 2020, Google introduced a new page experience update called Core Web Vitals.

 Later, Google confirmed that on-page user experience, website loading speed, responsiveness, and visual appearance are now part of the ranking signals.

 Even if your website has helpful content, but for some reason, users leave it (high bounce rate), Google will notice it and take some action.
 A website will likely lose its rankings until the owners investigate the issue.

 Perhaps, the user interface design is not appealing, content is barely readable on mobile, or too many banners make users leave.

 There might be lots of reasons.
-If you have a gut feeling that something is off on your website, user experience research and testing can help you discover the exact reasons for poor website usability.
+If you feel something is off on your website, user experience research and testing can help you discover the reasons for poor website usability.

-As a marketer, I am convinced that UX is essential for SEO.
+I am convinced UX is essential for SEO.

 Ten years ago, you could overoptimize content with the target keywords and rank at the top of search results.

 Today, it’s no longer the case!
 Google and many other search engines assess user behavior to display the most relevant search results in the top 10.